Configuration

 rules: []

-# Path to files or directories containing IoCs to be loaded
+# Path to files or directories containing IoCs to be loaded.

-# Supported file extensions: ioc
+# Supported file extensions: ioc.

 iocs: []

-# Path to files or directories containing Yara rules
+# Path to files or directories containing YARA rules.

-# Supported file extensions: yar, yara
+# Supported file extensions: yar, yara.

 yara: []

-# Yara file scan will be displayed.
+# Ensure every positive YARA file scan will be displayed.

-always_show_positive_scans: true
+show_positive_file_scan: true

 events: